thetimmccarthy/mta-api/README.md

 This Flask + Twilio + MTA api application sends via text a list of upcoming subway trains (north bound only, currently) at a given station.

-Text your Station to the number and receive the list of trains!
+Text your station to the number and receive the list of trains!